-- Morus alba ‘Chaparral’ is a fruitless dwarf cultivar with a maximum height of 8 feet and severely weeping foliage.
+- Morus alba ‘Chaparral’ is a fruitless dwarf cultivar with a maximum height of 8 feet and deeply weeping foliage.

-- Morus alba ‘Stribling’ is a fruitless variety with broad irregular leaves with medium green foliage.
+- Morus alba ‘Stribling’, 'Urban', and 'Kingan' are all fruitless male varieties with broad irregular leaves with medium green foliage.

-Your second task when pruning and trimming, when dealing with the straight species, is removal of any newly sprouted seedlings or saplings in the vicinity.
+When pruning and trimming straight species, your second task will be the removal of any newly sprouted seedlings or saplings in the vicinity.
 Carefully remove from the root all plant material and dispose of the waste properly according to local ordinances.